c3lang/c3-web/src/content/docs/references/docs/faq.md

 Function and variable names use `snake_case` (all lower case with `_` separating words).

-**Q:** How do I use WASM?

-**A:** Currently WASM support is really incomplete.

-You can try this:

-`compile --reloc=none --target wasm32 -g0 --link-libc=no --no-entry mywasm.c3`

-This should yield an `out.wasm` file, but there is no CI running on the WASM code and no one is really using it yet, so the quality is low.

-We do want WASM to be working really well, so if you're interested in writing something in WASM - please reach out to the developer team and we'll help you get things working.

 **Q:** How do I create overloaded methods?

 **A:** This can be achieved with macro methods.